Lethal-EZ3/Lethal-EZ3.github.io/_posts/2023-03-02-ace-of-spades.md

    <title>The Ace of Spades</title>
   </head>
   <body>
   <p>The deck silently shuffled.
 Cards dealt perfectly to everyone in the dark room.
 The spotlight was on me.
-The ace of spades glared at me.
+The Ace of Spades glared at me.
 The dark room inched ever closer, tightening around me.
 I blinked; the facade fell away.
 I lay in a bed of white sheets, a single card beside me.</p>